-MSI heralds the Trident 3 as a console killer, and it’s not hard to see where it’s coming from – it’s about the same size as the Xbox One S, but it packs a ton more power than even the Xbox One X – thanks to its Intel Core i7 processor and Nvidia GTX 1070 graphics.
-It’s an attractive package, at a reasonable price – which makes the MSI Trident 3 remain one of the best gaming PCs you can buy – even in 2018.
+MSI touts the Trident 3 as a console killer, and it’s not hard to see where it’s coming from – it’s about the same size as the Xbox One S, but packs way more power than even the Xbox One X – thanks to its Intel Core i7 processor and Nvidia GTX 1070 graphics.
+It’s an attractive rig, at an affordable price – which makes the MSI Trident 3 one of the best gaming PCs you can buy – even in 2018.

 Here is the MSI Trident 3 Arctic configuration sent to TechRadar for review: